danielharrell/open-eyes-lect-2017-18/Open.md

 in.
 But how can we distinguish letting in from getting in, except in light of a power to keep certain things, like corpses and suitors, out?
 The power, that is, to be closed?
-And even if this is also a power to be open, the exercise of that power would seem to involve a decision that encompasses what we are open to, and in that sense encloses it.
+And even if this is also a power to be open, the exercise of it would seem to involve a decision that encompasses what we are open to, and in that sense encloses it.
 We could think of this as a boundary of recognition, that not only excludes what we keep out, but contains what we let